Easy Craft: How to Make Recycle Ribbon Christmas Card

 - However, when I started sending handmade cards, they were pleased to receive something different from others and sent “ a thank you” SMS to me.

-What you need to make a Beautiful Christmas Card
+What you need to make a Recycle Christmas Card

 In order to make this simple and easy handmade Christmas card without much cuttings and fancy add on, you will need: